galanonym/.vim/readme.md

-    df, - delete forward to comma and comma dt, - delete til comma but not comma dap - delete a paragraph (lines not seperated by empty line)
+    df, - delete forward to comma and comma dt, - delete til comma but not comma dap - delete a paragraph (lines not seperated by empty line) dit - delete everything between a html tag dat - delete a html tag and everything inside

 Change